-I made my way to the first person I knew on this rock.
-He ran a pawn shop on the main level of the colony, right between a specialty weapon store and an old adult entertainment shop.
-It wasn't the prettiest, but he knew everything that happened on this dusty rock, and I need that info right now.
-I made my way to the main level, pushing past people as scared or as pissed off as I am.
-What can I say?
-I'm a complicated person.
-Being a cop in this place is like being a wolf standing between a bear and her cubs.
-My presence pissed them off, and any of these people might kill me for looking at them funny.
-Not the way I wanted to go.
-I pushed my way to the shop, then stopped to see the show outside.
+I made my way to the only person I knew on this rock – Joe.
+Joe ran a pawn shop on the main level of the colony, right between an arms dealer and an old adult entertainment shop.
+It wasn’t the prettiest of places, but he knew everything that happened on this dusty rock, and I needed help.
+I made my way to the main level, pushing past people either as scared or as pissed off as I was.
+Being a cop in this place must have been like a hiker trapped between two pissed off grizzlies.
+My presence made them all wary, and any of these people might kill me just for looking at them funny.
+Not the way I want to go.
+I pushed my way to the shop, but stopped to see the show outside.
 There were about 10 people, mostly just gawking.
 Pathetic.
-I'd seen that look quite a bit since I got here; like rats staring at the last scraps off the table.
+I’d seen that look quite a bit since I got here; like rats staring at the last scraps off the table.
 I shook my head, and shouldered through the rats toward the object of their envy: a woman.
 She stood out, everything from her clothes to her looks screamed rich girl on an adventure.
 One of those people who thinks that visiting the hellish corners of the universe might be fun if daddy lets them go.
 She was gorgeous, and she knew it.
-Golden waves fell around her lithe shoulders; her frame was strong, yet lean.
-She had the look of a woman who never worked a day of her life, but still gave it a try every once in a while.
-Athletic, graceful, and clueless.
+Golden waves fell around her shoulders and framed her picturesque face, one crafted by only the best artists and plastic surgeons the core worlds had to offer.
+She had the look of a woman who never worked a day in her life; athletic, graceful, and clueless.
 I walked up and pushed her into the building, locking the door behind me.
-She looked stunned, confused, and pissed.
-She didn't realize had gotten herself into more trouble than she could deal with.
+She looked stunned and confused, but mostly gracious.
+She knew she’d gotten into trouble.
 I smiled, shook my head, and turned to walk toward the counter.

 “Hey!
 Joe!”
 I yelled to the noises in the back of the store.
-“Its me, and I need some help.”
+“Its Ryan; I’m here to collect on that debt you owe me.”
 With that, the door behind the counter swung open, and a grumpy old man walked out.
-I always called him that, even though he's barely pushing 40.
-He looked older than he was, a result of too many battles and too few moments of peace.
+I always called him that, even though he’s barely pushing 40.
+He looked older than he was, a result of too many battles and too few moments in between.
 I fought with him a long time ago during the Centauri civil war.
 We saw too much together, survived too much, to let each other live it down.
-He had a dark complexion and a weather-worn face, scar covering his right cheek.
-He was only about 200 cm tall, and always a little bulged in the stomach.
+He had a dark complexion and a weather-worn face, with a nasty scar partially covering his right cheek.
 He knew his way around a gym, but never quite kept his fighting shape after the war ended.
 Neither of us did.
 I reached out my hand, and he took it, shaking it hard and fast.
 I laughed dryly, and brought the woman up next to me.
 “Joe, this young lady was just about killed outside, figured you could help.”

-I realized that I didn't know her name, or what she was doing here.
+I realized that I didn’t know her name, or what she was doing here.
 Only that she was a damsel in distress.
-I used to be sucker for em, but lately I've seen too many damsels and too much distress to try to save them all.
-I quickly learned that the universe is cold, unfeeling, and unbiased.
-It doesn't take sides in war, or step in to solve a broken marriage.
-It just watches us fly around in a vacuum in tin cans, trying to eke out a life wherever we can.
+I used to be sucker for em, but lately there had been too many damsels and too much distress to try to save them all.
+I realized that the universe is cold, and the only way to survive is to be colder.
+It doesn’t take sides in war, or step in to solve a broken marriage.
+It just watches us fly around in a vacuum in tin cans, trying to eek out a life wherever we can.
 I turned her towards me, and introduced myself.
 “Hi.
-I'm Ryan Darrow, lady-killer extraordinaire and friend of the purveyor of this fine establishment, Joe Collins.
-He may not look much, but trust me, he's worse.”
+I’m Ryan Darrow, and this lady-killer extraordinaire and the purveyor of this fine establishment is Joe Collins.
+He may not look much, but trust me, he’s worse.”

 Joe just laughed, and extended a glass of bourbon.
 He always liked the cheap stuff.
 Probably not good enough for this princess of the stars.
 “Yeah, that’s me.
 But I’m not as bad as he says.
 Not when I’m sober.
 And that’s almost never.
 And you are?”

 “Amy.
 Amy Devereux.
-I'm sorry, I just got here, and I've already been attacked twice.
-I'm not much for pleasantries at the moment.
-I'm still deciding if you two are here to kill me, or worse.”
-Well, apparently she wasn't totally helpful.
+I’m sorry, I just got here, and I’ve already been harassed twice.
+I’m not much for pleasantries at the moment.
+I’m still deciding if you two are here to kill me, or worse.”
 She took a sip of the bourbon, and recoiled in disgust.
 “Wow.
 What is this?
 It tastes like it was made from space dust and kerlack crap.”

 Devereux.
 I knew that name like I knew my own parents’ names.
 A famous politician back on Earth.
 Joe pretended to look hurt, but he was all smiles.
 The man couldn’t lie to save his life.
 “Well, gee, sorry ma’am.
 Just what I can get here on this station.
 They use an old hydraulic assembly for a still, I think.
 Tastes like it too.
 Don’t worry, it’s not for flavor.
 And calm down, you’re among friends.
 This guy’s one of the last of the Marshals.”
 She looked over at me, surprised.
 I nodded and tried to force a smirk, but I just was not feeling it.
 It’s just wasn’t one of those days.

 “Hmmm.
-Well, you could have led with that, don't ya think?
+Well, you could have led with that, don’t you think?
 You sure know how to make a girl feel comfortable.”

 I just laughed.
-“Yeah, that's what my ex wife told me.
-'You've got a knack for inappropriate timing,' she said.
-I guess I just didn't feel like telling a total stranger on the most criminal-infested rock in the galaxy that I'm cop.
-So, what's a nice little rich girl doing here?
+“Yeah, that’s what my ex wife told me.
+I guess I’ve got a knack for inappropriate timing.
+I guess I just didn’t feel like telling a total stranger on the most criminal-infested rock in the galaxy that I’m cop.
+So, what’s a Council princess doing here?
 Slumming it?
-Spending some of that money burning a hole in your pocket on whatever criminal enterprises you see fit?”
+Spending some of that trust fund money on some less-than-legal goods?”

 She turned her nose up at me, then snorted.
 God, why do I always get the obnoxious ones?
-Wait, nevermind.
-I'm pretty sure I already know the answer to that one.
 In reply, she pulled out her ID.
 Reporter for the biggest news outlet in the galaxy.
 Not bad.
-“I'm here on a story, actually.
-I tracked a serial killer here, and I'm here to make sure to get an interview.
-Though I guess you're going to make that difficult, aren't you?
-I can't interview him with two bullet holes in his chest.”
-You'd think we got rid of guns long ago, right?
-The truth is, we haven't found a suitable replacement, not yet.
+“I’m here on a story, actually.
+I tracked a serial killer here, and I’m here to make sure to get an interview.
+Though I guess you’re going to make that difficult, aren’t you?
+I can’t interview him with two bullet holes in his chest.”
+You’d think we’d have been rid of old-fashioned guns long ago, right?
+The truth is, we haven’t found a suitable replacement, not yet.
 You need something dead, guns are your ticket.
-Have been for 200 hundred years in space, and the 700 before that.
-Why fix it if it isn't broke?
+Have been for over 200 hundred years in space, and a few hundred before that.
+Why fix it if it isn’t broke?

 I looked at her for a second, trying to rectify my initial assessment with her career.
 Nothing clicked.
-“Well, I'll try not to kill him.
-You know, it's not like he's killed or anything...”
-I replied with derision.
-“Listen, you want your story, I'll give it to you when he's dead or in prison.
-But I'm not going to let you get killed for a stupid story.”
+“Well, I’ll try not to kill him.
+You know, it’s not like he’s killed people or anything...”
+I replied.
+“Listen, you want your story, I’ll give it to you when he’s dead or in prison.
+But I’m not going to let you get killed, or anyone else, for a stupid story.”